Summeli/FaceDetectionWP8/README.md

 The example application is using [WriteableBitmapEx] to make the example easier to read.

-Acknowledgements
+You can find more details about the Example application from Nokia Developer Wiki article: [NokiaDevWikiArticle] Acknowledgements
 ===========================
 This library was originally made for Windows Phone 7 by Julia Schwarz, and it's only build for wp8 by me.The library is also largely based off of the Java-based library at [jviolajones].
 Thank you very much for the developers of this library for making their code open source!